Understanding Addition and Subtraction in Transformers: Appendix: Training Data

 Training uses a new batch of data each step (aka Infinite Training Data) to minimize memorization.
 Depending on the configuration, each training run processes 1 to 4 million training datums.
 For the 5-digit addition problem there are 100,000 squared (that is 10 billion) possible questions.
 So the training data is much less than 1\% of the possible problems.

 Addition and subtraction include rare edge cases.
-For example, these cascades (e.g. 55555+44446=100001, 54321+45679=1000000, 44450+55550=10000, 1234+8769=10003) are exceedingly rare.
-The data generator was enhanced to increase the frequency of all known edges cases.
-This leads to lower model loss.
+For example, these cascades (e.g. 55555+44446=100001, 54321+45679=1000000, 44450+55550=10000, 1234+8769=10003) are exceedingly rare: for 10-digit questions the deepest-cascade class occurs at frequency ${\sim}3\times10^{-4}$.
+The data generator was enhanced to increase the frequency of all known edge cases, lowering model loss.

 We enriched 60\% of training data based on these edge cases (leaving the other 40\% of training data random): (1) The initial model failed at cascading carry ones in addition.
 To rectify this, we randomly selected one operand and modified a random subset of digits in that operand to make the selected digit-position sum to 9, increasing the likelihood of a cascading carry one.
 (2) The initial model was worse at the subtraction task when the answer was negative, so we added 1 to each second operand digit (that was 8 or less) to increase the frequency of negative answers.
 (3) When the operands were identical, the initial model predicted -000000 instead of +000000.
 We increased the frequency of this case.
 For example, for 6 digit questions, we increased the frequency from 0.0001\% to 0.6\%.